emmahewson/island-bees/README.md

     - EDIT is only visible to the review creator (in this case the admin would have to be the review author)
     - DELETE is always visible to admins
 - Reviews also contain a toggle switch to approve the review and make it visible on the site
-- Only unapproved reviews appear here, I did consider making all reviews visible but I felt that it would get too long and hard to find.
-There is explanatory text telling the admins that to unapprove an approved review they can go to the admin panel.
+- Only unapproved reviews appear here, I did consider making all reviews visible but I felt that it would get too long and hard to navigate.
+There is explanatory text telling the admins that to disapprove an approved review they can go to the admin panel.
 This I felt provided the best balance of user experience and control.
 - For more information about reviews see [Features - reviews](#reviews)